runkariz/docs/order/README.md

 ﻿# Order Configurations
+To interact with your users' orders, use the following configurations to fetch their orders.
+The order data from all the different channels is matched to a single unified data model based on the Shopify order data model.
+For more information about how the data model works, refer to the [Shopify Order API Documentation](https://shopify.dev/docs/api/admin-rest/2024-10/resources/order).\
+Kariz uses the Shopify data model because it allows for easy adaptation to your internal data model, especially if you have already built an integration with Shopify.
+You can instantly add any of our new integrations to your product because the data model we provide is consistent across all channels.\
+**Modifications to the Shopify Data Model**:\
+We have made two minor changes to the Shopify order data model:\
+_ID Fields as Strings_: All ID fields are converted to strings to maintain consistency across different platforms.\
+_Added `channel_name` Variable_: A new variable called `channel_name` is added to indicate the source platform of the user data.
+For example, if the user data is fetched from Shopify, `channel_name = 'shopify'`.
 ### `shopify_get_orders` : Retrieve a list of orders for **Shopify**
 ##### Channels:
 In the configuration, the scopes that are being used are called **channels**.